 “Was that right?” she asked, touching the tip of her tongue to one of her lower lip piercings anxiously.

 “There are two now aren’t there?
 Good work.
 Since you’re the one doing the duplicating we should go this way.”
-He pointed past the tree and the hollow stump before closing his bag back up and resuming their progress.
+He pointed past the hollow stump before closing his bag back up and resuming their progress.
 Bombi followed behind swiftly, practicing duplication.
 She left a trail of magical flowers behind her.

 “I’m surprised anyone keeps running after learning this,” she said after a few minutes, her eyes following another flower as it popped up into the air and tumbled down.
 This time she caught it.
 She produced a dozen more and shoved her face down into them, inhaling their enchanted aroma deeply.
 She let them all drop, but quickly made more.
 She tried juggling them.